skip to content

 Ananyoo Accessible Portfolio Plugin

-Accessible Portfolio · WordPress · v1.0.0 (CONFIRM version)
+Accessible Portfolio · WordPress plugin

 Accessible Portfolio — the WordPress portfolio plugin built to be seen by everyone.

 The Ananyoo Accessible Portfolio plugin turns your projects into a WordPress portfolio that every visitor can browse — keyboard users, screen-reader users and everyone else.
 Where most portfolio plugins ship unlabelled thumbnails, filter buttons a screen reader never announces and lightboxes that trap the keyboard, this plugin gets those exact moments right: real alt text on every image, filters that announce their results, and a grid that reflows to the smallest phone.
+And when a project is a full case study, you control every detail — show, hide or rename each field, add your own, and mark a client Confidential in one click.

-Free · GPLv2 · No tracking · WordPress 6.5+ · PHP 7.4+ | CONFIRM demo & WordPress.org URLs above
+Free · GPLv2 · No tracking · WordPress 6.5+ · PHP 7.4+

 2 waysBlock + shortcode